wso2/docs-choreo-dev/en/docs/insights/view-api-insights.md

 ![Geo Map by country](../assets/img/insights/geomap-requests-by-country.png){.cInlineImage-half}

 !!!
 Note
-    Currently, this feature is only available for On Premise environments.
+    Currently, this feature is only available for on-premise environments.

 Optionally the geo map data can be downloaded in a tabular format using the PDF or CSV download options using ![download](../assets/img/insights/insights-download-report.svg) on top right corner.